Scope and Storage Classes

 return 0;

-One point worth noting here is that an inner block can shadow a variable with the same name in an outer block—the inner x temporarily "hides" the outer x until the inner block ends:
+}A point worth noting is that an inner block can shadow an outer block's variable with the same name—the inner x temporarily "covers up" the outer x, until the inner block ends:

 #include <stdio.h>